-You may need personal liability coverage when:
+Your personal liability coverage can come in handy when:

 - You are responsible for medical expenses associated with personal injury